Distal Muscular Dystrophy

 - Cuffs, braces, openers, and other adaptive devices

-What are the complications of distal muscular dystrophy?
+What are possible complications of distal muscular dystrophy?

 Depending on the form of DD and the muscles involved, complications may include difficulty with walking, swallowing, or other activities, usually beginning in later adulthood.
+Some forms of DD may be linked with heart problems.
 If you have a form of DD that sometimes affects the heart, you may need to be monitored for irregular heart rhythms.
 Some forms of DD can also cause problems with breathing.
 In these uncommon cases, you may eventually need a breathing machine.

 DD generally tends to develop in adults and gets worse slowly.
 Occupational therapists can help you learn adaptive techniques.
 These may include using leg braces and wrist devices.
 You may also need to use special devices when working at a computer or for other daily activities.